-Both i3 and i3s are eligible for the OLEV Category 1 Plug-in Car Grant, with up to £4,500 off the cost of a new BMW available from the UK Government.
-If buying the i3 / i3s, owners will also likely be eligible for the £500 Electric Vehicle Homecharge Scheme grant, reducing the overall cost of a fully installed home charge unit.
+In addition to the OLEV Plug-in Car Grant worth up to £3,000 off the cost of a new electric BMW, i3 and i3s owners are also likely to be eligible for the £500 Homecharge Scheme grant, reducing the overall cost of a fully installed home charge unit.

 Official NEDC Range

 Next Green Car verdict: “Futuristic looks set the i3 apart from the competition, as does the driving experience which is first class.”

 How to charge a BMW i3

 The BMW i3 range uses the CCS charging standard, which consists of a combined AC and DC inlet port.
 The top portion of the inlet is for the Type 2 connector, which is used when charging at home or at public slow and fast AC points.
 The both the upper and lower sections on the inlet are used to carry high power during rapid DC charging.
 The BMW i3’s CCS charging inlet is found on the off-side rear 3/4 panel where you would expect to find a petrol flap.